amitch35/AcornArranger/docs/APISpec.md

 ### 1.1 Show Properties `/properties` - GET
 Allows users to see all properties available on the database

+Query Parameters:
+- `filter_status_id`: number from 1 to 2 - indicates which status_id's should be returned (parameter can be repeated to form array of desired status_ids)

 Returns:
 ```commandline
 [